AMANPANDYA114/car-rental-webiste-using-boostrapp-/README.md

 # vechical-rental-webiste-using-boostrapp-
-this is a simple responsive website using html css boostrap
+this is a simple  vechical rental responsive website using html css boostrap